My year in review

 Photo by Juan Rumimpunu

 Many software development contractors I’ve worked with are poor at the business of it - not in their technical abilities, but because they’re individuals who care deeply about refining their craft and advancing software engineering.
-Admirable goals but ones that can be difficult to reconcile with roles where your throughput of code is (typically) the only metric of interest to a temporary employer who wants a problem solved yesterday.
+Admirable goals but ones that can be difficult to reconcile with roles where your throughput of code is (typically) the primary metric of interest to a temporary employer who wants a problem solved yesterday.

 I found myself at a crossroads professionally with my level of dissatisfaction increasing as 2020 dragged interminably on.
 Working as a ‘senior’ software engineer on a rolling contract, I was performing my assigned role well but felt capable of contributing much more and eager for change.